Vectorized/solady/README.md

 ├─ ERC1967Factory — "Factory for deploying and managing ERC1967 proxy contracts"
 ├─ ERC1967FactoryConstants — "The address and bytecode of the canonical ERC1967Factory"
-├─ LibSort — "Library for efficient sorting of memory arrays" ├─ LibPRNG — "Library for generating psuedorandom numbers" ├─ Base64 — "Library for Base64 encoding and decoding" ├─ SSTORE2 — "Library for cheaper reads and writes to persistent storage" ├─ CREATE3 — "Deploy to deterministic addresses without an initcode factor"
+├─ LibSort — "Library for efficient sorting of memory arrays" ├─ LibPRNG — "Library for generating pseudorandom numbers" ├─ Base64 — "Library for Base64 encoding and decoding" ├─ SSTORE2 — "Library for cheaper reads and writes to persistent storage" ├─ CREATE3 — "Deploy to deterministic addresses without an initcode factor"